stickms/Stickbot/README.md

 Discord bot made in JavaScript with Discord.JS

 ## Functionality
-Stickbot is a Discord bot that helps you keep track of Steam profiles that you run into and want to log or keep track of.
+Stickbot is a Discord bot that helps you keep track of Steam profiles that you want to log or keep track of.

 __Stickbot features:__
 * Steam profile lookups